notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 Some features may slow performance in large files.
 These features can be auto-disabled on opening a large file, using the settings in this section.
 (This customization section is new to v8.4.7.
 In previous versions, Notepad++ just quietly deactivated syntax highlighting on any files greater than 200MB, without user configurability.)

 NOTE:
-1. Modifying options here requires re-open currently opened large files to get proper behavior.
+1. Modifying options here requires you to re-open currently opened large files to get proper behavior.
 2. If "Deactivate Word Wrap globally" is checked and you open a large file, "Word Wrap" will be disabled for all files.
-You can re-enable it via menu **View > Word Wrap**.
+You can re-enable it via **View > Word Wrap**.

 - **Large File Restriction**
     - `?`: This box provides some helpful hover text (the introductory paragraphs in this manual section were derived from this hover text).
-    - `☐ Enable Large File Restriction (no syntax highlighting)`: when checked, there will be no syntax highlighting for large files, and the other options below will come into effect; when unchecked, there will be no Large File Restrictions active, and Notepad++ will apply all syntax highlighting and other features, even on large files, despite any performance degredation.
+    - `☐ Enable Large File Restriction (no syntax highlighting)`: When checked, there will be no syntax highlighting for large files, and the other options below will come into effect; when unchecked, there will be no Large File Restrictions active, and Notepad++ will apply all syntax highlighting and other features, even on large files, despite any performance losses.
     - `Define Large File Size: ___ MB`: Put in "size limit" which will trigger Large File Restrictions.
     - `☐ Deactivate Word Wrap globally`: When checked, Notepad++ will deactivate the Word Wrap feature for _all_ files (whether large or small); when unchecked, Word Wrap features will not be affected when a large file is open.
     - `☐ Allow Auto-completion`: When checked, Auto-completion will still be available for large files.
 When unchecked, large files will not allow Auto-completion.
     - `☐ Allow Smart Highlighting`: When checked, Smart Highlighting will still be available for large files.
 When unchecked, large files will not allow Smart Highlighting.
     - `☐ Allow Brace Match`: When checked, the Brace Match feature will still be available for large files.
 When unchecked, large files will not allow Brace Match.
-    - `☐ Allow URL Clickable Link`: When checked, the text that looks like a URL will be presented as a clickable link.
-When unchecked, large files will not turn URL text into a clickable link.
+    - `☐ Allow URL Clickable Link`: When checked, text that looks like a URL will be presented as a clickable link.
+When unchecked, large files will not turn URL text into clickable links.

 ### Cloud & Link

 * **Settings on cloud**: Allows saving your settings to the cloud instead of in the normal `%AppData%` or program-install folders.
-More information can be found in the [Config files location](../config-files/#configuration-files-location)
+More information can be found in the [Config files location](../config-files/#configuration-files-location).
-    * `☐ No Cloud`: saves settings in the normal location
+    * `☐ No Cloud`: Saves settings in the normal location.
-    * `☐ Set your cloud location path here`: settings will go in the given directory, which is assumed to be in a folder that's synced to your cloud-provider
+    * `☐ Set your cloud location path here`: Settings will go in the given directory, which is assumed to be in a folder that's synced to your cloud-provider.

 * **Clickable Link Settings**: Affects behavior of URLs in your document.
-    * `☐ Enable`: text that appears to be a URL will allow you to double-click to open that URL in your default browser.
-When you hover over the URL, it will change to the style defined in **Style Configurator > Global Styles > URL hovered**
+    * `☐ Enable`: Text that appears to be a URL will allow you to double-click to open that URL in your default browser.
+When you hover over the URL, it will change to the style defined in **Style Configurator > Global Styles > URL hovered**.
-    * `☐ No underline`: will remove the underline normally present on a link
+    * `☐ No underline`: Will remove the underline normally present on a link.
-    * `☐ Enable fullbox mode`: the background color and foreground color will change on hoverover; when unchecked, just the foreground color will change
+    * `☐ Enable fullbox mode`: The background color and foreground color will change on hover-over; when unchecked, just the foreground color will change.
     * `URI Customized Schemes`: Space-separated list of additional schemes to recognize as URLs.
-The schemes `ftp:// http:// https:// mailto: file://` are always recognized, no matter what the contents of this setting, so they do not need to be included in this entry box.
+The schemes `ftp:// http:// https:// mailto: file://` are always recognized, no matter what the contents of this setting, so they need not be included in this entry box.